 Daylight and Laying

-Chickens require a certain amount of light to lay eggs.
-In general, they need 14-16 hours of daylight to produce eggs consistently.
+Daylight directly impacts how productively chickens lay eggs.
+Chickens require a certain amount of light to trigger egg production.
+In general, they need 14–16 hours of daylight to lay eggs consistently.

-It’s important to note that too much light can also be problematic.
-If chickens are exposed to more than 17 hours of daylight, their egg-laying productivity may decrease.
+When chickens receive too little light, their egg production decreases or stops altogether.
+Too much light also creates problems.
+If chickens experience more than 17 hours of daylight, their egg-laying productivity drops.

 Housing and Nesting